 After registration, you will receive an immediate email confirmation.
 Make sure that the email address associated with your camper’s account is a parent’s email address that is checked often.
 We will contact you regarding form submission, final payment, and other parent information using the email address associated with your camper’s account.

 Girls attending sleep away camp must be in good health.
 Additional information and a health form will be mailed in your Confirmation Packet.
-Complete health information must be turned in by April 1, 2013.
+Complete health information must be turned in.

 A non-refundable registration deposit of $50 is due in order to complete the registration process.
-Final payment for all programs is due by May 1, 2013.
+Final payment for all programs is due now.
 Payment can be made with MasterCard, Visa, Discover, or American Express on our registration website.